A dump leakage calorimeter to measure the flux of high-energy electrons and photons: Measurements

 \subsection{Observables}

-The analysis of the waveform (i.e. the signal as a function of time) typically focuses on one of the following three observables: the peak amplitude, the numerical waveform integral, or the time over threshold.
+The analysis of the waveform (i.e.\ the signal as a function of time) typically focuses on one of the following three observables: the peak amplitude, the numerical waveform integral, or the time-over-threshold.
 A baseline was determined from data acquired before the signal arrived and was subtracted from all signals.
-To evaluate the time over threshold, a fixed threshold of \SI{120}{\milli\volt} was used to avoid introducing a dependence on the signal amplitude.
-However, a relative threshold yields nearly identical results.
+To evaluate the time-over-threshold, a fixed threshold of \SI{120}{\milli\volt} above the baseline was used to provide a consistent definition across all charge settings.

+The three observables show different dependences on the electron bunch charge because they probe different features of the waveform shape.
+At higher bunch charges, the PMT response becomes non-linear and the pulse height saturates, which causes the peak amplitude to flatten.
+The waveform integral is less affected because it also captures a broadening of the main signal peak.
+The time-over-threshold is defined with respect to a fixed threshold above the baseline and chosen such that it includes only the main peak.
+In the saturated regime, an additional signal therefore primarily increases the pulse width above threshold, as the pulse shape broadens rather than scaling purely in amplitude, leading to a steeper charge dependence.
+Using a relative threshold instead of an absolute one yields nearly identical results.

 Figure~\ref{fig:methodComparison} shows the normalized observables of the three methods for comparison, together with the result of an orthogonal distance regression (ODR)~\cite{boggs_orthogonal_1989} of a quadratic polynomial.\footnote{To account for uncertainties in both the independent and the dependent variable, we employed orthogonal distance regression (ODR).
-The uncertainties of the resulting parameters differ significantly from those obtained with ordinary least squares (OLS).} Given the evident non-linearity of the data and the absence of a physics-based model, we employed a quadratic function as the simplest non-linear approximation which empirically approximated the data.
+The uncertainties of the resulting parameters differ significantly from those obtained with ordinary least squares (OLS).} The signals shown here correspond to the full calorimeter configuration described in section~\ref{sec:sensor}, using the average of PMT2 and PMT6.
+Given the evident non-linearity of the data and the absence of a physics-based model, we employed a quadratic function as the simplest non-linear approximation which empirically approximated the data.
 In our assessment, we used the waveform integral, which demonstrated better linearity, particularly in the higher charge range, along with a closer consistency with the quadratic model.
 As the model is purely empirical, statistical fit parameters, such as residual variance, are not interpreted as indicators of physical validity.